alanef/fullworks-scanner/src/readme.txt

 You can run the scan from WP CLI by running `wp fullworks-scanner` = If I run this only manually e.g. using WP CLI how do I stop scheduled scans? = You can disable scheduled scans in the settings by setting the schedule to blank.
+= How can I report asecurity bug with this plugin?
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/fullworks-scanner)

 == Screenshots ==